 Eternal Fear Marks the Party’s History

-During the early period when its survival was at stake, the CCP attached to the Communist Party of the Soviet Union, to the KMT, to the KMT’s governing body, and to the National Revolution.
+During the early period when its survival was at stake, the CCP attached itself to the Communist Party of the Soviet Union, to the KMT, to the KMT’s governing body, and to the National Revolution.
 After capturing power, the CCP attached itself to various forms of opportunism, to the citizens’ minds and feelings, to social structures and means—to anything it could put its hands on.
 It has utilized every crisis as an opportunity to gather more power and to strengthen its means of control.

-The CCP claims that revolutionary victory depends on three “magic weapons”: the Party’s construction, armed struggle, and united fronts.
+The CCP claims that revolutionary victory depends upon three “magic weapons”: the Party’s construction, armed struggle, and united fronts.
 The experience with the KMT offered the CCP two more such “weapons”: propaganda and espionage.
 The Party’s various “magic weapons” have all been infused with the CCP’s nine inherited traits: evil, deceit, incitement, unleashing the scum of society, espionage, robbery, fighting, elimination, and control.

 Mao Zedong’s ideology is a rural version of Marxism-Leninism that advocates the rebellion of peasants.
 Deng Xiaoping’s theory of the primary stage of socialism has capitalism as its last name.
 Jiang Zemin’s “Three Represents” was pieced together out of nothing.
-The CCP has never really understood what Marxism-Leninism is, but has inherited from it the evil aspects, upon which the CCP has foisted off its own even more wicked stuff.
+The CCP has never really understood what Marxism-Leninism is but has inherited its evil aspects, upon which the CCP has foisted off its own even more wicked stuff.

-For example, during the period of the democratic revolution, the party allied with the capitalists; during the socialist revolution it eliminated the capitalists.
-In another example, leaders of other democratic parties such as Zhang Bojun and Luo Longji, co-founders of “China Democratic League”, were made use of as supporters of the CCP during the period of seizing state power, but later were persecuted as “rightists.”
+For example, during the period of the democratic revolution, the Party allied with the capitalists; during the socialist revolution, it eliminated the capitalists.
+In another example, leaders of other democratic parties such as Zhang Bojun and Luo Longji, co-founders of the China Democratic League, were made use of as supporters of the CCP during the period of seizing state power, but later were persecuted as “rightists.”

 The Communist Party Is a Sophisticated Professional Gang

-The Communist Party has used two-sided strategies, one side soft and flexible and the other hard and stern.
+The Communist Party has used two-sided strategies, with one side soft and flexible and the other hard and stern.
 Its softer strategies include propaganda, united fronts, sowing dissension, espionage, instigating rebellion, double-dealing, getting into people’s minds, brainwashing, lies and deception, covering up the truth, psychological abuse, and generating an atmosphere of terror.

-The experience of China’s last Emperor Puyi was similar to this officer’s.
+The experience of Emperor Pu Yi, [38} China’s last emperor, was similar to that of this official.
 Imprisoned in the CCP’s cells and seeing people killed one after another, he thought that he would die soon.
 In order to live, he allowed himself to be brainwashed and cooperated with the prison guards.
-Later, he wrote an autobiography The First Half of My Life, which was used by the CCP as a successful example of ideological remolding.
+Later, he wrote an autobiography, “The First Half of My Life,” which was used by the CCP as an example of successful ideological remolding.

-According to modern medical studies, many victims of intense pressure and isolation fall prey to an abnormal sense of dependency on their captors known as the Stockholm Syndrome.
-The victims’ moods—happiness or anger, joy or sorrow—would be dictated by those of their captors.
-The slightest favor for the victims will be received with deep gratitude.
+According to modern medical studies, many captives held under intense pressure and in isolation fall prey to an abnormal sense of dependency on their captors, known as Stockholm syndrome.
+The victims’ moods—happiness or anger, joy or sorrow—are dictated by the moods of their captors.
+The slightest favor granted the victims is received with deep gratitude.
 There are accounts in which the victims develop “love” for their captors.